A1shik/Bugzilla-Mobile-Bug-Tracker/README.md

 # Bugzilla-Mobile-Bug-Tracker
-Currently working on a Flutter mobile application used to track defect tickets,
+Currently working on a Flutter mobile application used to track defect tickets